 Technology entrepreneurs who started their careers in Silicon Valley are launching their own ventures in regions that have a lower cost of living.
 Thus, smaller metropolitan areas are emerging as mini-tech hubs where information technology professionals can land IT jobs that are double and even triple the average salary in the state.

-In its study, Business.org researched 100 metropolitan areas across the nation and incorporated the data from the Bureau of Labor Statistics regarding tech salaries.
+In its study, Business.org researched 100 metropolitan areas across the nation and incorporated the data from the Bureau of Labor Statistics regarding Information Technology job salaries.
 Average salaries in these metropolitan areas were compared.

-Salary data on a wide variety of IT jobs were considered, including computer systems analyst, information security analyst, computer programmer, software developer, web developer, database administrator, network and computer systems administrator among others.
+Salary data on a wide variety of tech jobs were considered, including computer systems analyst, information security analyst, computer programmer, software developer, web developer, database administrator, network and computer systems administrator among others.

-Results illustrated that tech salaries are, on average, 66 percent higher nationwide compared to other occupations.
+Results illustrated that an Information Technology job salary, on average, 66 percent higher nationwide compared to other occupations.
 This is especially good news for information technology professionals in states that have an appealing cost of living.

 Using information from the U.S. Bureau of Labor Statistics, IT jobs with exceptional growth projections include: